Alan-LZhang/AZ-finance/content/home/research.md

 ## **Selected Work in Progress**
- - Can Mutual Fund Investors Identify "Smart Money"? with [Vikas Agarwal](http://vagarwal.gsucreate.org/)
+ - Can Mutual Fund Investors Identify "Smart Money?" with [Vikas Agarwal](http://vagarwal.gsucreate.org/)
  - Do Hedge Funds Know Which Hedge Funds are Good?